AllenInstitute/AllenSDK/doc_template/brain_observatory.rst

    :align: center

 **Note:** Data collected after September 2016 uses a new session C stimulus designed to better-characterize spatial receptive fields in higher visual areas.
-The original locally sparse noise stimulus used 4 visual degree pixels.
-Session C2 broke that stimulus into two separate stimulus blocks: one with 4 degree pixels and one with 8 degree pixels.
+The original locally sparse noise stimulus used 4.65 visual degree pixels.
+Session C2 broke that stimulus into two separate stimulus blocks: one with 4.65 degree pixels and one with 9.3 degree pixels.
+Note that the :py:mod:`~allensdk.brain_observatory.stimulus_info` module refers to these as `locally_sparse_noise_4deg` and `locally_sparse_noise_8deg`, respectively.

 For more information on experimental design and a data overview, please visit the `Allen Brain Observatory data portal <http://observatory.brain-map.org/visualcoding>`_.